0

 ### 3. **Ottoman Empire**

-- **Politics:** Ruled by Sultan Mehmed V, but the Young Turks hold the real power.
-Conflict between reform and tradition.
+- **Politics:** Ruled by Sultan Mehmed V, but the Young Turks hold real power.
+Conflicts between reform and tradition.

 - **Economy:** Backward economic structure, with significant economic influence from European powers.

-- **Society:** Centered on Islam, but various ethnic groups (Arabs, Armenians, etc.) exist, leading to intensified conflicts.
+- **Society:** Centered on Islam, but with various ethnic groups (Arabs, Armenians, etc.), leading to intensified conflicts.

-- **Culture:** Clash between Ottoman traditions and Westernization.
-Newspapers and publishing are developed, but censorship is severe.
+- **Culture:** Clash between Ottoman tradition and Westernization.
+Newspapers and publications are developed, but censorship is severe.

-- **Military:** Reforming with German support, but still vulnerable.
+- **Military:** Reforms are underway with German support, but still weak.

 - **Colonies:** Controls the Middle East and North Africa, but faces significant threats of invasion from Britain and France.

-- **Foreign Relations:** Allied with Germany, in conflict with Britain and Russia.
+- **Foreign Relations:** Allied with Germany, conflicts with Britain and Russia.

 ---